ziqizhang/jate/README.md

 A Python library for automatic term extraction (ATE) from text corpora.
 JATE provides 14 ATE algorithms (13 classical + ensemble voting), corpus-level statistics, built-in evaluation, and a CLI — all pip-installable with no external services required.

-> Previously known as "Java Automatic Term Extraction" (84+ stars).
-The original Java/Solr library is preserved on the [`legacy/java`](https://github.com/ziqizhang/jate/tree/legacy/java) branch.
+**JATE v3.0.0** is a complete rewrite of the original [Java JATE](https://github.com/ziqizhang/jate/tree/legacy/java) library (84+ GitHub stars), which was built on Apache Solr and used in academic and industry settings for over a decade.
+The Python version preserves all 13 classical algorithms from the Java codebase — with every formula verified line-by-line against the original source — while removing the Solr dependency in favour of a self-contained, pip-installable package.
+The original Java library is preserved on the [`legacy/java`](https://github.com/ziqizhang/jate/tree/legacy/java) branch.

 ## Installation